Stephen Oyoung

 Stephen Oyoung is an American actor best known for portraying Martin Li / Mister Negative in the 2018 video game Spider-Man and its 2023 sequel, and US Navy Dive Master "Pills" in Mission: Impossible – The Final Reckoning.

 Biography

-Oyoung became interested in acting at the age of seven and began appearing in school plays.
 His father taught him Wushu, becoming adept in it.

-Before acting in films and television, Stephen was a stunt performer and fight coordinator.
-He's acted in films such as Twisters, Olympus Has Fallen and Sicario.
+Before acting in films and television, Oyoung was a stunt performer and fight coordinator.
+He has acted in films such as Twisters, Olympus Has Fallen and Sicario.
 He trained actors Keanu Reeves, Denzel Washington and Adam Driver for the films 47 Ronin, The Equalizer and Star Wars: The Force Awakens, respectively.
-He appeared on television in major shows such as HBO’s Insecure, NCIS, Apple TV’s For All Mankind, CSI: Las Vegas, and Netflix's Jupiter's Legacy.
-In video games, he portrayed a Jedi Master in Star Wars: The Old Republic, and gained more recognition as Martin Li / Mister Negative in the 2018 video game Spider-Man, a role he reprised in the 2023 sequel, Spider-Man 2.
+He appeared on television in major shows such as HBO's Insecure, NCIS, Apple TV's For All Mankind, CSI: Las Vegas, and Netflix's Jupiter's Legacy.
+In video games, he portrayed a Jedi Master in Star Wars: The Old Republic, and gained more recognition as Martin Li / Mister Negative in the 2018 video game Spider-Man, a role he reprised in the 2023 sequel Spider-Man 2.